Environmental Performance Criteria 2.1

 Innovation & Design Process

-Credit 1: Optimize Energy Performance (Replaces LEED)
+Credit 1: Optimize Energy Performance (Replaces LEED-NC Credit 1)

 Intent